labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step3.md

 "
 ```

-You should see uppercase headers:
+You should see the table with uppercase headers.
+The output will be:

 ```
       NAME     SHARES      PRICE